OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: The Primary Bottleneck: Diagnosis and Evidence

-To evaluate the impact of augmented constraint descriptions, we construct variants for each problem class by introducing a set of mathematically straightforward constraints.
+\textbf{Constraint Augmentation. } To evaluate the impact of augmented constraint descriptions, we construct variants for each problem class by introducing a set of mathematically straightforward constraints.
 This setup reflects the multi-constraint nature of real-world optimization while maintaining a controlled test environment.
 By construction, each addition preserves the formal problem class and instance size: no new variables are introduced and only $\mathcal{O}(1)$ constraints are added, so the intrinsic mathematical difficulty and asymptotic complexity remain unchanged even if the optimal solution may differ.
-The modeling burden therefore increases semantically rather than computationally, because the model must correctly parse and integrate auxiliary conditions into the formal formulation.
+Consequently, the modeling burden shifts from computation to semantics, as the model is required to accurately parse and integrate auxiliary conditions into the formal formulation.

-Figure~\ref{fig:constraint} makes this concrete and illustrates representative augmentations and their exact formulations.
-For TSP, we forbid one edge and require exactly one of two edges; for knapsack, we impose mutual exclusivity and a simple capacity shift; and for inventory, we add a per-period order cap and a minimum stock level.

-Figure~\ref{fig:ac} preports results for both PTR and TIR.
-A consistent trend emerges: solution accuracy degrades significantly when augmented constraints are added compared with the canonical problems.
-This is counterintuitive because the math is not harder, and inspection of failure traces shows formulation errors such as omitted constraints, which then propagate to solvers in TIR and yield incorrect objectives in PTR.
+Figure~\ref{fig:ac_constraints} illustrates representative augmentations and their exact formulations: for TSP, we forbid one edge and require exactly one of two others; for Knapsack, we impose mutual exclusivity and a capacity shift; and for Inventory, we add order caps and minimum stock levels.
+Quantitative results for PTR and SIR indicate significant accuracy degradation relative to canonical problems.
+This decline is counterintuitive given the comparable mathematical complexity; however, failure traces suggest that formulation errors, such as omitted constraints, propagate to solvers in SIR or yield incorrect objectives in PTR.